MIDS-scaling-up/v2/week11/hw/README.md

 Also, submit a write-up of the tweaks you made to the model and the effect they had on the results.
 What parameters did you change?
 Did they improve or degrade the model?

+Grading is based on the changes made and the observed output, not on the accuracy of the model.

 We will compare results in class.